mmistakes/minimal-mistakes/_posts/2022-06-06-roadmap-to-successful-data-engineer.md

 excerpt: "One of the most prominent Rock the JVM students shares his insights to a successful career in Data Engineering."
 ---

 _This article is brought to you by [Anirban Goswami](https://www.linkedin.com/in/anigos/) a.k.a.
-Ani, one of the earliest Rock the JVM students and fans, now a big data architect at Apple.
+Ani, one of the earliest Rock the JVM students and fans, now a big data architect.
 Here, Ani shares his stories and tips for aspiring data engineers.
 Ani is mega-passionate about what he's doing, which is reflected in the slightly different, more conversational style of this article._

 > “Data!
 Data!
 Data!
 I can’t make bricks without clay!” - Arthur Conan Doyle